 Yes, even before the Common Era there was some form of insurance.
 It wasn’t for cars or home, it was used more for trading.
 E-insurance explains that Chinese merchants were the first people to propose insurance.
-Through shipwrecks merchants could lose all of their valuable goods.
+Through shipwrecks, merchants could lose all of their valuable goods.
 To get around the possible risk they devised a plan where merchants divided their goods onto a different number of ships – this way in case of a shipwreck, only small amount of good would be lost instead of it all.

-Around 1790 BCE insurance was reinvented to be a similar as today’s insurance.
+Around 1790 BCE insurance was reinvented to be similar to today’s insurance.
 Not only was shipwreck a problem, thieves and pirates were also a concern.
 Bottomry was then introduced.
 Webster dictionary defines this as “a contract under which the owner of a ship pledges the ship as collateral for a loan to finance a journey”.
 Only after the arrival of the ship, did the owner have to pay back the lender what he borrowed.
 If the ship was lost or destroyed the lender then lost his investment.

 Sunday, September 2, 1666, London England is also known as the ‘Great Fire of London’.
-This was a three day fire that started at the king’s baker’s home.
+This was a three-day fire that started at the king’s baker’s home.
 Many homes and churches were destroyed, people leaving London in droves to get away from the wind enforced fire.
-Shortly after this period two English insurance companies were formed.
+Shortly after this period, two English insurance companies were formed.

 Around 1750, fire insurance became the first known insurance in America.
 Ben Franklin, with the help of the Philadelphia Contributionship, established the first fire insurance company.
 This was because – at the time – houses were still made of wood, and positioned very close together.